HowestX/howestx-docs/final.md

 EdX already provedes the functionality to import and export courses.
 This provides an easy way to for example take a course from your platform and put it on edX's own platform.

 To Export or import a course, open the course in the studio.
 Then click on `settings`.
 In the sub-menu that opens you have the options to import and export.
-Courses are saved in `.tar.gzip`.
+Courses are saved in a `.tar.gzip`.

 #### Internationalisation recipes